Model N (NYSE:MODN) Issues Q3 2021 Earnings Guidance

-Model N (NYSE:MODN) last posted its quarterly earnings results on Monday, May 10th.
-The software maker reported $0.04 EPS for the quarter, topping analysts’ consensus estimates of ($0.05) by $0.09.
-The company had revenue of $48.19 million for the quarter, compared to analysts’ expectations of $46.43 million.
-Model N had a negative net margin of 8.48% and a negative return on equity of 6.16%.
+Model N (NYSE:MODN) last posted its quarterly earnings data on Monday, May 10th.
+The software maker reported $0.04 EPS for the quarter, topping the consensus estimate of ($0.05) by $0.09.
+The firm had revenue of $48.19 million during the quarter, compared to analyst estimates of $46.43 million.
+Model N had a negative net margin of 12.60% and a negative return on equity of 4.79%.
 Model N’s revenue was up 20.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.07 EPS.
-On average, research analysts anticipate that Model N will post -0.3 EPS for the current fiscal year.
+During the same quarter in the previous year, the business posted $0.07 EPS.
+On average, equities research analysts predict that Model N will post -0.47 earnings per share for the current fiscal year.

-MODN has been the topic of a number of research reports.
-BTIG Research raised shares of Model N from a neutral rating to a buy rating and set a $60.00 price target on the stock in a report on Wednesday, February 10th.
-JMP Securities boosted their target price on shares of Model N from $49.00 to $60.00 and gave the company an outperform rating in a report on Wednesday, February 10th.
-JPMorgan Chase & Co. raised shares of Model N from an underweight rating to a neutral rating and boosted their target price for the company from $33.00 to $40.00 in a report on Wednesday, February 10th.
-Needham & Company LLC boosted their target price on shares of Model N from $41.00 to $50.00 and gave the company a buy rating in a report on Wednesday, February 10th.
-Finally, Colliers Securities reissued a buy rating on shares of Model N in a report on Tuesday, May 11th.
-Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus target price of $49.60.

-In other news, SVP Christopher Lyon sold 4,724 shares of the company’s stock in a transaction on Thursday, February 18th.
-The shares were sold at an average price of $40.10, for a total value of $189,432.40.
-Following the transaction, the senior vice president now owns 101,953 shares of the company’s stock, valued at $4,088,315.30.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, SVP Mark Albert Anderson sold 5,208 shares of the company’s stock in a transaction on Monday, May 3rd.
-The stock was sold at an average price of $38.71, for a total transaction of $201,601.68.
-Following the completion of the transaction, the senior vice president now directly owns 157,266 shares in the company, valued at approximately $6,087,766.86.
+In other Model N news, SVP Mark Albert Anderson sold 1,304 shares of the business’s stock in a transaction that occurred on Monday, May 17th.
+The shares were sold at an average price of $35.12, for a total transaction of $45,796.48.
+Following the sale, the senior vice president now owns 157,097 shares of the company’s stock, valued at approximately $5,517,246.64.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CMO Dave Michaud sold 1,151 shares of the business’s stock in a transaction that occurred on Monday, May 17th.
+The stock was sold at an average price of $35.12, for a total transaction of $40,423.12.
+Following the sale, the chief marketing officer now directly owns 53,023 shares in the company, valued at approximately $1,862,167.76.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.20% of the company’s stock.
+In the last quarter, insiders have sold 26,756 shares of company stock valued at $952,690.
+1.80% of the stock is currently owned by company insiders.

 Model N Company Profile